dadasoz-cuelogic/voice-recognizer-xblock/README.md

 # Voice Recognizer XBlock #
-This XBlock allows students to recognize his voice and he can see the what he spoke.
+This XBlock allows students to recognize their voice and can see the what they spoke.

-It supports multiple languages, this version worksonly on Google Chrome Browser.
+It supports multiple languages.
+This version works only on Google Chrome.

 ## Installation instructions ##
 In order to install the XBlock into your Open edX devstack Server you need to: